PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 As he stepped out into a junction, he though he saw something move to his left.
 But he when he turned to look at it, a brilliant light flooded the passageway.
 It was so brilliant, he thought it was that most abhorred of things, the Sun.
 But what would the Sun being doing underground?
 Hissglarg covered his eyes and cried out in pain.
 Then he threw the sputtering torch at the source of light.
 The light faded and in the returning darkness, he could see a fat sack of human meat, scrambling along the ground after a lantern.
 Ah, dinner, thought Hissglarg.

 The entree on the ground turned and looked behind Hissglarg.
 Its eyes went wide and it shouted something in the meat-tongue.
 Hissglarg did not understand what it said, but he looked behind him anyway.
 And there, to his surprise, was more meat.
-This one held a sword in it's shaking hand.
+This one held a sword in its shaking hand.
 It was younger and thinner than the one on the ground.
 In fact, it looked kind of stringy.
 But Hissglarg would eat the sword too.
 Metal was tasty and good for you.
 The Orc grabbed the shaking metal blade in one of his taloned hands.
 Tears streamed down the boy's face, but he did not run.

 Then was a thudclink and blackness closed in from around the edges of Hissglarg's vision.
 The orc collapsed to the floor unconscious.